engulf1748/gofe/README.md

 Gofë is a front-end for Google Search.
 It currently supports textual search.

-The back-end is written in Go, and the front-end is written in TypeScript.
+## Why?

+Gofë prevents Google's IP- and browser-fingerprinting by acting as a middleperson between you and Google Search.
+This gives you better privacy.

+## Other Forms of Search

+We may add image-, video-, and news-search in the future.
+We may also add 'Instant Answer's.

+## Technical Details

+The API that fetches data from Google Search is written in Go and can be found in `api/`.
+The Go server that utilizes this API to handle client requests can be found in `server/`.
+The front-end is written in TypeScript, using NextJS: the relevant source code can be found in `public/`.

 ## Screenshots